siIvernugget/FRED-Interest-Rate-Data-Comparison/README.md

 # Comparing ECB and Federal Reserve Rate Policies using the FRED Database

 ## Overview
 This project compares the monetary policy rates of the **European Central Bank (ECB)** and the **US Federal Reserve**.
-It serves as a practical demonstration of how to programmatically fetch, clean, and visualize economic data using the [FRED API](https://fred.stlouisfed.org/) and the `fredr` package.
+It serves as a practical demonstration of how to fetch, clean, and visualize economic data using the [FRED API](https://fred.stlouisfed.org/) and the `fredr` package.

-## Features
 * **FRED API Integration:** Shows how to search for series and fetch data using `fredr`.
-* **Data Wrangling:** Filters data to focus on the post-2008 financial crisis era.
-* **Analysis:** Identifies and highlights the specific timeline of the ECB's negative interest rate policy.
+* **Analysis:** Finding and highlighting the specific timeline of the ECB's negative interest rate policy.
 * **Visualization:** Produces a publication-ready `ggplot2` visualization (`rate_policies.pdf`) comparing the federal funds rate against the ECB's rates.

 ## Dependencies